alwaysai/snapshot-security-camera/README.md

 aai app configure
 ```

-To build your app and deploy to the target device:
+To install the app on the target device:

 ```
-aai app deploy
+aai app install
 ```

 To start the app: